 Using different sensory manipulations of finger resizing illusions, in addition to using an electromagnetic solenoid stimulator, this study aims to investigate subjective illusory experience and SSEP responses in healthy participants, to better understand the experience of body ownership illusions from subjective experience and cortical representation perspectives.
-To test this, different resizing illusions consisting of multisensory (visuotactile) stretching (MS), unimodal-visual stretching (UV), a non-illusion control condition without tactile input (NI), and a non-illusion control condition with tactile input (NIT) will be used to assess alternate aspects of illusory resizing manipulations and their related effects on SSEP response.
-The first hypothesis, acting as a positive control (1), is that there will be a greater illusory experience, measured via a subjective illusory experience questionnaire, in the MS condition compared to the NI conditions.
+To test this, different finger resizing illusions consisting of multisensory (visuotactile) stretching (MS), unimodal-visual stretching (UV), a non-illusion control condition without tactile input (NI), and a non-illusion control condition with tactile input (NIT) will be used to assess alternate aspects of illusory resizing manipulations and their related effects on SSEP response.
+The inclusion of two control conditions (NI, NIT) is to assess whether localisation of cortical representations arise from resizing manipulations to the finger, or from tactile input given to the finger.
+The first hypothesis, acting as a positive control (1), is that there will be a greater illusory experience, measured via a subjective illusory experience questionnaire, in the MS condition compared to the NI and NIT conditions.
 The main experimental hypothesis for this study is that (2) there will be a significant difference in SSEP response across the electrodes of interest (F1 & FC1, see section 3.
-Pilot Data) when comparing (2a) MS visuotactile illusory resizing to NI conditions, and when comparing (2b) effective UV illusory resizing to NI conditions.
+Pilot Data) when comparing across all conditions.
+Subsequent hypotheses are that there will be significant differences in SSEP response when comparing (2a) MS visuotactile illusory resizing to the NI condition, when comparing (2b) UV illusory resizing to the NI condition, and (2c) that there will be no significant difference when comparing the NIT condition to the NI condition.

 Methods